7 Expert Tips for Making Perfect Curry at Home | Easy Recipe Guide

 Secret #4: Pair with the Perfect Protein

-• Chicken: Mild and absorbs flavors well — a go-to for beginners.
+• Chicken: Mild and absorbs flavors well—ideal for beginners.

-• Lamb or Goat: Rich and hearty, ideal for slow-cooked curries like Rogan Josh.
+• Lamb or Goat: Rich and hearty, perfect for slow-cooked dishes like Rogan Josh.

-• Tofu: Great for vegan or vegetarian versions; soak in marinade first for extra depth.
+• Tofu: Great for vegan versions; marinate first for extra depth.

-• Shrimp: Cooks quickly and pairs beautifully with tropical flavors like mango or pineapple.
+• Shrimp: Cooks quickly and pairs beautifully with tropical flavors.

 Secret #5: Fresh Herbs Bring It All Together